Emma Lazarus

 Emma Lazarus (July 22, 1849 – November 19, 1887) was an American author of poetry, prose, and translations, as well as an activist for Jewish and Georgist causes.
-She is remembered for writing the sonnet "The New Colossus", which was inspired by the Statue of Liberty, in 1883.
-Its lines appear inscribed on a bronze plaque, installed in 1903, on the pedestal of the Statue of Liberty.
+Lazarus is especially remembered for her 1883 sonnet, "The New Colossus", which was inspired by the Statue of Liberty.
+Lines from the sonnet are inscribed on a bronze plaque which was installed on the Statue's pedestal in 1903.
 Lazarus was involved in aiding refugees to New York who had fled antisemitic pogroms in eastern Europe, and she saw a way to express her empathy for these refugees in terms of the statue.
 The last lines of the sonnet were set to music by Irving Berlin as the song "Give Me Your Tired, Your Poor" for the 1949 musical Miss Liberty, which was based on the sculpting of the Statue of Liberty (Liberty Enlightening the World).
 The latter part of the sonnet was also set by Lee Hoiby in his song "The Lady of the Harbor" written in 1985 as part of his song cycle "Three Women".

 Lazarus was also the author of Poems and Translations (New York, 1867); Admetus, and other Poems (1871); Alide: An Episode of Goethe's Life (Philadelphia, 1874); Poems and Ballads of Heine (New York, 1881); Poems, 2 Vols.; Narrative, Lyric and Dramatic; as well as Jewish Poems and Translations.

 Early years and education

 Emma Lazarus was born in New York City, July 22, 1849, into a large Jewish family.
 She was the fourth of seven children of Moses Lazarus, a wealthy merchant and sugar refiner, and Esther Nathan (of a long-established German-Jewish New York family).
-One of her great-grandfathers on the Lazarus side was from Germany; the rest of her Lazarus ancestors were originally from Portugal and they were among the original twenty-three Portuguese Jews who arrived in New Amsterdam after they fled Recife, Brazil, in an attempt to flee from the Inquisition.
-Lazarus's great-great-grandmother on her mother's side, Grace Seixas Nathan (born in Stratford, Connecticut, in 1752) was also a poet.
-Lazarus was related through her mother to Benjamin N. Cardozo, Associate Justice of the Supreme Court of the United States.
 Her siblings included sisters Josephine, Sarah, Mary, Agnes and Annie, and a brother, Frank.

+One of Emma's paternal great-grandfathers was from Germany; the rest of her Lazarus ancestors were originally from Portugal, and were among the first 23 Portuguese Jews who arrived in New Amsterdam after they fled Recife, Brazil to escape from the Portuguese Inquisition.
+Her maternal great-great-grandmother, Grace Seixas Nathan (born in Stratford, Connecticut in 1752) was also a poet.
+Lazarus was related through her mother to Supreme Court Justice Benjamin N. Cardozo.

-Privately educated by tutors from an early age, she studied American and British literature as well as several languages, including German, French, and Italian.
-She was attracted in youth to poetry, writing her first lyrics when she was eleven years old.
+Privately educated by tutors from an early age, Lazarus studied American and British literature, as well as several foreign languages, including German, French, and Italian.
+She was attracted to poetry in her youth, writing her first lyrics when she was eleven years old.